Skip to content

 nbx dcim devices list --all -q status=active --json

 --max-records defaults to 10 000.
 When the accumulated count reaches the cap, pagination stops and the partial result is returned.
+Repeated page targets, malformed results values, and pages that provide a further next link without adding records fail with PaginationError instead of retrying indefinitely.

 Bulk operations